psylinse/stream-zendesk-lead-desc/README.md

 To follow along with the post, you will need a free [Stream](https://getstream.io/get_started) account, and a Zendesk Sell account (a Zendesk Trial can be obtained [here](https://www.zendesk.com/register/?source=zendesk_sell#step-1)).

-The code in this post is intended to run locally, and assumes a basic knowledge of [React and React Hooks](https://reactjs.org/docs/hooks-intro.html), [Express](https://expressjs.com/), [Node.js](https://nodejs.org/en/), and [axios](https://github.com/axios/axios).
+The code in this post is intended to run locally and assumes a basic knowledge of [React and React Hooks](https://reactjs.org/docs/hooks-intro.html), [Express](https://expressjs.com/), [Node.js](https://nodejs.org/en/), and [axios](https://github.com/axios/axios).
 The minimum knowledge required to configure Zendesk and use the API is explained in the post (see the [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) documentation to learn more).
-Please note, however, that you will need to create at least one Lead manually in Zendesk and and use the Lead ID when logging in, as described below.
+Please note, however, that you will need to create at least one Lead manually in Zendesk and use the Lead ID when logging in, as described below.

 The steps we will take to build the `backend` are:
 1. Registering and Configuring Zendesk